cgcatuogno/ojo-de-halcon/README.md

 Space destined to show the advances in the investigation of the Ojo de Halcon project.

-Project carried out by researchers from the National University of San Luis, Argentina, belonging to the LEAS Sustainable Isolated Electrification Line.
+Project carried out by researchers from the National University of San Luis, Argentina, belonging to the Laboratory of Appropriate Technologies LabTA

 ![image](https://user-images.githubusercontent.com/88517674/129277479-0bf41c47-4544-4f46-9544-1151e24608b4.png)